National Donor Sabbath

 Donation is supported as a way to better human life through transplantation or research.

-While there are no references to organ and tissue donation in Hindu scriptures, Hindu beliefs and principles support organ and tissue donation.
+Donation of organs is an individual decision and is not against the Hindu religion.
 Additionally, the Hindu philosophy of karma and helping others supports the notion of organ donation.

 In Jainism, compassion and charity are considered to be major virtues.
 Organ donation has been widely supported by the Jain community leaders and monks.